Self Tape Tools for Auditions

 Fortunately, self taping is not rocket science!
 The tools below will help you record a professional looking (and sounding) audition from the comfort of your own home.

-Disclosure: Please note that some of the links below are Amazon affiliate links.
-This means that if you end up buying one of these products, Amazon will give me a small commission.
+Disclosure: Please note that some of the links below are affiliate links.
+This means that if you end up buying one of these products, we will receive a small commission.
 Your cost is the same either way.
 Please do not spend any money on any of these products unless you feel that they will be helpful and useful to you.

 Camera